You are currently viewing Candelabra Primulas

 Where To Plant And How To Care For Candelabra Primulas (Candelabra Primroses)

 Plants that generally like bog gardens thrive in soggy soil but prefer not to be ‘bathing’ in standing water.
 The candelabra Primula group is no different.
 Most are water-loving primroses that prefer cool summers.
-They thrive in moisture-retentive, humus-rich soil that is slightly acidic.
+They thrive in moisture-retentive, humus-rich soil that is slightly acidic to neutral pH 5.5-7.0.
+Keep soil evenly moist.
+Water regularly, especially in dry spells in summer but avoid waterlogging to prevent root rot.

 Candelabra primulas are low maintenance clump-forming plants that happily self-seed year after year.
 If they start growing where you don’t want them to grow in, they are easy to remove.

-Add rich organic matter and mulch in late winter or by early spring to feed and help prevent the soil from drying out.
-Keeps their roots cool too during the summer.
+Add rich organic matter and mulch in late winter or by early spring to feed and help prevent the soil from drying out and regulate soil temperature.
+This helps to keep their roots cool during any intense summer days.
+Mulching also helps suppress weeds.
 Care should be taken to ensure the soil never dries out.
 They are not tolerant to dry conditions.
 Ensure these primroses receive regular water throughout the summer.

 They will reliably return year after year.

-Candelabra primulas need soggy soil conditions and will die if allowed to dry out.
+Candelabra primulas need moist soil conditions and will die if allowed to dry out.
+Ensure good drainage to prevent root rot from waterlogging.

 Otherwise, they are generally trouble-free, and are deer and rabbit resistant.